 - Or, if you have a separate user account for Moodle, click the “My Login” button.

 - Enter your username and password, and click “Log in >>”.

 - If the login was successful, you will be redirected to the Moodle environment.

 - Upon first login, you will be asked to do the following:

-- Fill in your profile (fill in at least the following information: first name, last name, email address, city, description) and click “Update My Profile”.
+- Fill in your profile (city, description) and click “Update My Profile”.

 - Read and accept the student’s copyright agreement.
 Acceptance is a condition for being able to use Moodle.

 The Moodle front page opens next.
 There are instructions on using Moodle in the middle of the page.
 On the left, under “My Courses”, are the courses to which you have been granted access.

 If you wish to link Moodle and Office 365 service, familiarise yourself with the instructions (opens in a new tab).